"Spring: that means there's only 274 days left 'til winter." – Garry Shandling

 The Barnabáš Kos Case (Czechoslovakia, 1964)

-Playing in an orchestra was a civic duty for many a classical musician in communist Czechoslovakia, but finding the time to rehearse properly was always a struggle.
-Everyone from cellists to timpanists had to juggle their official duties as musicians with a bevy of civilian functions: participating in workers' committee meetings, showing up for mandatory fitness classes, attending receptions for the party brass.
+Playing in an orchestra was a civic duty for many a classical musician in communist Czechoslovakia, but finding the time to rehearse properly could be a struggle.
+Everyone from cellists to timpanists had to juggle their duties as musicians with a bevy of ordinary civilian activities: participating in workers' committee meetings, showing up for state-run fitness classes, attending official receptions for the party brass.
 At least, that's the picture painted in Slovak director Peter Solan's dark comedy The Barnabáš Kos Case.
-Released near the start of the Czech New Wave in cinema, the movie charts the rise and fall of the titular hero Kos (played by sad-eyed Josef Kemr), a lowly member of a state orchestra occasionally called upon to play his percussive instrument: the triangle.
+Released near the start of the Czech New Wave in cinema, the movie charts the rise and fall of the titular hero Kos, played by sad-eyed Josef Kemr (a Czech, dubbed into Slovak).
+Kos is a low-ranking member of a state orchestra who's occasionally called upon to play his percussive instrument: the triangle.
 Avoiding the limelight is his chief quality, and yet when the management go looking for someone to take over the directorship of the orchestra, running its day-to-day affairs and planning new concerts, for some reason they choose him.
-At first Kos declines, but then he sees an advantage: he'll use his new position to raise the status of his cherished instrument in the eyes of his fellow musicians.
-Soon enough, he has moved the triangle to centre stage and commissioned a composer to write a new work especially for him, which he premieres at a gala concert attended by throngs of the party faithful and hoi polloi.
+At first Kos declines, but then he sees an advantage: he'll use his new position to raise the status of his cherished instrument.
+Soon enough, he has moved the triangle to centre stage and commissioned a composer to write a new work especially for him, which he premieres at a gala concert at Bratislava's symphony hall attended by throngs of the party faithful and hoi polloi.
 It's then that everyone sees that the new emperor has no clothes.
-The concert is a disaster – as a featured solo instrument, the triangle falls on deaf ears, the audience left simply dumbfounded – and Kos's power trip comes to a humilating end.
-A satire of a state system that rewarded mediocrity with all-too-predictable results, The Barnabáš Kos Case is also inventive filmmaking, with a touch of Tati in its sight-and-sound gags (cigarette lighters play a music-box tune when lit, everyone bumps their head on the same construction beam backstage, a voluble party boss is seen and heard only through a half-open door while he takes a bath), and when he's not focused on the players themselves cinematographer Tibor Biath's eye is drawn to semi-abstract compositions of wall fixtures, spreads of food and shadows on pavement.
-Briskly paced, its absurdist humor ringing true, in normal times the movie would have been a surefire arthouse hit, but since its release it has been little seen outside its native land.
-Now comes a crisp new restoration in 2K by the Slovak Film Institute (SFI), rendered onto region-free, newly English-subtitled Blu-ray by the U.K. boutique distributor Second Run.
-Extras include a short introduction to the film by SFI director Rastislav Steranka (his English is thickly accented and isn't subtitled, alas), and three short Slovak films.
-Made between 1968 and 1974, these range from a Solan documentary about an infamous Nazi massacre that happened at the end of the Second World War, a fly-on-the-wall portrait of a popular Slovak actress rushing between public appearences, and an animated short by Viktor Kubal that mirrors Barnabáš Kos in its depiction of a ladder-climbing everyman who takes a tumble.
-Completing the package is a 32-page booklet with a new essay by Czechoslovak film expert Jonathan Owen and director Peter Strickland (Berberian Sound Studio).
+The concert is a disaster – as a featured solo instrument, the triangle falls on deaf ears, the audience left simply dumbfounded – and Kos's power trip comes to a humiliating end.
+A satire of a state system that rewarded mediocrity with all-too-predictably lousy results, The Barnabáš Kos Case is also an example of artistically inventive filmmaking.
+There's a touch of Tati in its sight-and-sound gags (cigarette lighters play a music-box tune when lit, everyone bumps their head on the same construction beam backstage, a voluble party boss is seen and heard only through a half-open door while he takes a bath), and when he's not focused on the players themselves cinematographer Tibor Biath's eye is drawn to semi-abstract compositions of wall fixtures, spreads of food and shadows on pavement.
+Briskly paced, its absurdist humour ringing clear as a bell, in normal times the movie would have been a surefire hit on the international festival circuit, but since its release it has been little seen outside its native land.
+Now comes a crisp new restoration in 2K by the Slovak Film Institute (SFI), rendered onto a region-free, newly English-subtitled Blu-ray by the U.K. boutique distributor Second Run.
+Extras include a short introduction to the film by SFI director Rastislav Steranka (whose thickly accented English begs for subtitles, unsupplied).
+There are also three short Slovak films: made between 1968 and 1974, these range from a Solan documentary about an infamous Nazi massacre that happened at the end of the Second World War, to a fly-on-the-wall portrait of a popular Slovak actress rushing between public appearances (she's Jarmila Koštová, who plays Kos's secretary in the film), to an animated short by Viktor Kubal that mirrors Barnabáš Kos in its depiction of a ladder-climbing everyman who takes a tumble.
+Completing the package is a 32-page booklet with new essays by Czechoslovak film expert Jonathan Owen and director Peter Strickland (Katalin Varga, Berberian Sound Studio).